google/chromeos-filesystems/README.md

 [![Build Status][travis image]][travis]
 [![Code Climate][codeclimate image]][codeclimate]

 This repository contains various filesystem providers for Chrome OS.
 They offer a way to access files stored on remote servers through the Files app, from a variety of sources.
+There are two categories of provider:
-There are both *protocol* providers, that connect to arbitrary servers over a particular protocol, like WebDAV and FTP, and *cloud* providers that connect to accounts on various proprietary cloud storage services like Dropbox and Amazon S3.
+- **Protocol** providers.
+These connect to arbitrary servers over a particular protocol, like WebDAV or FTP.
+- **Cloud** providers.
+These connect to particular accounts on various proprietary cloud storage services like Dropbox and Amazon S3.

+Providers that mount archive files like ZIP and RAR as file systems are considered to be separate category again and are not included in this repository: they are part of core Chromium.

 All of the providers are currently read-only.
 The API has recently been updated to support write operations, however, and the providers will soon be updated too to reflect this.